DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Related Work

-\textbf{Diffusion inversion.} Diffusion inversion aims to find an encoding or latent representation of the input signal that can be used to reconstruct the original data.
-Traditional approaches to diffusion inversion are based on neural ODEs~\citep{chen2018neural}, such as DDIM inversion~\citep{song2021denoising} and flow matching~\citep{lipman2022flow,liu2022flow}, where deterministic trajectories are used for inversion.
-Another class of methods focuses on stochastic differential equations (SDEs)~\citep{song2020score}, including models like CycleDiffusion~\citep{wu2022unifying} and DDPM Inversion~\citep{huberman2024edit}, which rely on tracking noise or residuals along a stochastic path to recover the input.
-Our approach generalizes the concept of DDPM Inversion by extending it to discrete diffusion models, enabling effective inversion in both continuous and discrete settings.
+\textbf{Diffusion inversion.} Diffusion inversion is the problem of taking an image and a text prompt that describes it and finding a noise latent that would generate the exact same image.
+More broadly, it refers to recovering the latent or noise vector that reproduces a given input under a diffusion model.
+Traditional approaches include deterministic inversion via neural ODEs~\cite{chen2018neural}, such as DDIM inversion~\cite{song2021denoising} and flow matching~\cite{lipman2022flow,liu2022flow}, which reverse learned forward trajectories.
+Stochastic methods based on SDEs~\cite{song2020score}, including CycleDiffusion~\cite{wu2022unifying} and DDPM Inversion~\cite{huberman2024edit}, reconstruct the input by tracking noise along stochastic paths.
+To improve inversion quality, ReNoise~\cite{garibi2024renoise,pan2023effective} applies fixed-point iterations, and GNRI~\cite{samuel2023lightning} uses a Newton-Raphson scheme to solve the DDIM inversion equation.
+Null-text Inversion~\cite{mokady2022null} improves reconstruction by optimizing null embeddings at test time, while Negative-Prompt Inversion~\cite{miyake2023negative,han2024proxedit} introduces a closed-form approximation that reduces runtime without sacrificing fidelity.
+Our approach generalizes DDPM Inversion to discrete diffusion models, enabling effective inversion across both continuous and discrete domains.

-\textbf{Inversion-based image editing.} DDIM inversion~\citep{song2021denoising} has served as a foundational technique for various diffusion-based image editing approaches.
-In many image editing tasks, DDIM-type methods are often employed alongside guidance techniques like Prompt-to-Prompt~\citep{hertz2022prompt}, which manipulate cross-attention maps, as well as self-attention maps, as demonstrated by approaches like Plug-and-Play~\citep{tumanyan2023plug}, TF-ICON~\citep{lu2023tf}, and StyleAligned~\citep{hertz2024style}.
-On the other hand, DDPM inversion-based approaches~\citep{huberman2024edit} are known for their user-friendly nature, as they typically do not require complex attention map manipulations.
-These approaches are also versatile and can integrate with semantic guidance techniques, such as SEGA and LEDITS++, enabling broader applicability.
-To address challenges such as inaccurate reconstruction and error accumulation, Null-text Inversion~\citep{mokady2022null} introduces test-time optimization of null embeddings, ensuring the reconstruction trajectory aligns more closely with the DDIM inversion path.
-Negative-prompt Inversion~\citep{miyake2023negative,han2024proxedit} further improves time efficiency by providing a closed-form solution to an approximate inversion problem, reducing computational costs while maintaining competitive reconstruction quality.